Kayl06/only-sweater/README.md

-An e-commerce website personal project using ReactJS and TypeScript with TailwindCSS Library.
+A personal project about e-commerce website.

+Tools Used:

+ReactJS
+TypeScript
+TailwindCSS Library